ahonena/tuni-m12/README.md

 This repo also serves as the updatable storage for M12 documentation.
 It will contain most of the machines components datasheets and schematics on how they are connected.

+# For the [AI-HUB Tampere](https://research.tuni.fi/aihubtampere/) November workshop participants, this repository will be updated as we prepare the workshop.
+Most of the details of the presented technical content will be stored here.

 # What is M12?
 M12 is a heavily customized wheel loader at Tampere University.
 It is a research platform for mobile hydraulics and autonomous machine research, equipped with multiple fluid power and exteroceptive sensors.